mstocco/mariostoc.co/content/traininglog/20230402-challenge2023-12weeksout.md

 I jumped on the trainer, loaded the IM Copenhagen course into Fulgaz (because its flat) and then checked out the first part of that route from the lagoon, out of the city and up the coast.
 Video was recorded in the early spring and with the weather and road conditions, it looked a lot like a flatter version of Victoria.

-No fan and I just let the seat pour.
+No fan and I just let the sweat pour.

 <!---->
 ## TUESDAY APR 4 ⛅️